cdornan/fmt/README.md

     tried but it doesn't seem to be possible if you want the library to keep working with enabled `-XOverloadedStrings`.)

-3. Should `<>` be reexported?
-It's useful occasionally, e.g. if you want to split your formatting like this:

-    ```haskell
-    x = "Foo "#|foo|#" and bar, " <>
-        "qux: "#|tupleF (bar, qux)|#"."
-    ```

-    If we export it, should it come from `Semigroup` or `Monoid`?

-4. Should support for terminal coloring be added?
+3. Should support for terminal coloring be added?
 If so, how should it be designed?

-5. Is there any way to allow `IO` inside `#| |#` brackets?
+4. Is there any way to allow `IO` inside `#| |#` brackets?
 (With the result being an `IO` action that prints the string.)

-6. How should `listF`, `mapF`, etc format lists/maps?
+5. How should `listF`, `mapF`, etc format lists/maps?
 Also, should we be more clever about multiline detection, or less clever (e.g. by providing something that will always use several lines and also something that will never use several lines)?
 Currently `listF` doesnk't try to be clever at all, but perhaps it should.

-7. Can we somehow make formatters overloaded instead of always outputting `Builder`?
+6. Can we somehow make formatters overloaded instead of always outputting `Builder`?
 Currently, if you want `listF xs` to be a `Text`, you have to write either `fmt (listF xs)` or `""#|listF xs|#""`, which doesn't seem nice.
 However, making formatters overloaded breaks type inference.

-8. It'd be nice to have something for wrapping lists (to fit into 80 chars or something), and also something for truncating lists (e.g. you might want long lists to be displayed as `[foo, bar, baz, ...
+7. It'd be nice to have something for wrapping lists (to fit into 80 chars or something), and also something for truncating lists (e.g. you might want long lists to be displayed as `[foo, bar, baz, ...
 (187 elements omitted)]`).
 This is hard because a) the design space is big, and b) there are too many combinations (`listTrimmedF`, `blockListTrimmedF`, `listTrimmedF'`, etc).

-9. By the way, is the `|##|` operator abhorrent and should be removed?
+8. By the way, is the `|##|` operator abhorrent and should be removed?
 What about `#||` and `||#`?

-10. How should tuples be formatted?
+9. How should tuples be formatted?
 I'm uneasy about the current syntax.

-11. Should formatters be changed to never add a trailing newline?
+10. Should formatters be changed to never add a trailing newline?

-12. Two spaces for list indentation, or four?
+11. Two spaces for list indentation, or four?

-13. Should `genericF`'s syntax for constructors be changed?
+12. Should `genericF`'s syntax for constructors be changed?